InFinity54/RiotApiPhpWrapper/README.md

 ⚠ Note that this package is still under development.
 Everything can change at any moment until development is finished.

+## Requirements

+You need to have installed and enabled `gettext` extension for PHP.
+This is needed to allow the translation system to work. **If this extension isn't enabled, wrapper can not work properly.**

 ## How to install

 To install the wrapper in your PHP project, just install it like any other package with Composer.